Mikey's Muppet Memorabilia Museum

 Another view to show how the two-piece Bert on the left has a space between the arms and the body, while the one-piece figure on the right doesn't

-The two-piece Oscar figure on the left has the hand with the apple attached as a separate piece.
-The one-piece figure on the right has the hand with the apple as part of the figure mold and is slightly smaller in size.
+The two-piece Oscar figure on the left has the hand with the apple attached as a separate piece with a longer worm sticking out of the apple.
+The one-piece figure on the right has the hand with the apple and a shorter worm as part of the figure mold, and the figure itself is slightly smaller in size.
 Notice the trash can grooves are perfectly straight on the one-piece figure, and the handles on the can are sculpted differently.

 Side view